 Protecting your ears is the key to hearing loss prevention.
 If your job exposes you to hazardous noises, make sure proper safety equipment is provided, and that it meets state and federal regulations.
 Hearing protection – earplugs and earmuffs – is essential when working around loud equipment.
 It’s always a good idea to bring along earplugs if you’re participating in a noisy recreational activity (e.g., a football game or rock concert), as well.

-At home, limit your exposure to noisy activities, and keep the volume down – on the television, stereo and especially when it comes to personal listening devices like MP3 players.
+At home, limit your exposure to noisy activities, and keep the volume down – on the television, stereo and especially when it comes to personal music players.
+Prevent other types of hearing loss by refraining from inserting cotton swabs or other objects into your ears, blowing your nose gently through both nostrils and quitting smoking.
+Studies show those who use tobacco are more likely to suffer from hearing loss.

 Regardless of your age, have your hearing tested regularly.
 Early detection is key.
 While noise-related hearing loss can’t be reversed, you can still take steps to avoid further damage to your hearing.